 Unlike thick film, ceramic resistors do not perform well in high-temperature applications and are generally not suitable for heatsinking applications.
-The power watt density (amount of heat dissipated per unit area) of thick film power resistors is far superior to ceramic.
+The power watt density (amount of heat dissipated per unit area) of a thick film power resistor is far superior to ceramic.

 Ceramic resistors temperature coefficient of resistance (TCR) is poor and generally exceeds 300ppm.
 This compares to 50ppm and below for thick film.

 In summary, therefore, thick film resistors have superior performance to ceramic in most applications.
 Their power handling capabilities, resistance to external stresses, good TCR, small size and surface mount capability often makes them the first choice.

 Ceramic resistors are reserved for a more limited range of applications.
 These may include applications where cost rather than performance is the main concern.
 Or applications where surge survivability is a key issue.